don-ferris/NetCanvas/documentation/GENUS.md

 - What is this?
 - Why does it matter?
-- When would I choose something else?
+- Should I choose this or something else?

 ---